Apollo PGNCS: Software

 The onboard guidance software used a Kalman filter to merge new data with past position measurements to produce an optimal position estimate for the spacecraft.
 The key information was a coordinate transformation between the IMU stable member and the reference coordinate system.
-In the argot of the Apollo program this matrix was known as REFSMMAT (for "Reference to Stable Member Matrix").
-There were two reference coordinate systems used, depending on the phase of the mission: One centered on Earth and one centered on the Moon.
+In Apollo argot, this matrix was known as REFSMMAT ("Reference to Stable Member Matrix").
+Two reference coordinate systems were used, depending on the mission phase: one centred on Earth and one centred on the Moon.

 Navigational information

 Despite the word "primary" in its name, PGNCS data was not the main source of navigation information.
-Tracking data from NASA's Deep Space Network was processed by computers at Mission Control, using least squares algorithms.
-The position and velocity estimates that resulted were more accurate than those produced by PGNCS.
+Computers at Mission Control processed tracking data from NASA's Deep Space Network using least squares algorithms.
+The resulting position and velocity estimates were more accurate than those produced by PGNCS.
 As a result, the astronauts were periodically given state vector updates to enter into the AGC, based on ground data.
-PGNCS was still essential to maintain spacecraft orientation, to control rockets during maneuvering burns, including lunar landing and take off, and as the prime source of navigation data during planned and unexpected communications outages.
-PGNCS also provided a check on ground data.
+PGNCS remained essential for maintaining spacecraft orientation, controlling rockets during manoeuvring burns (including lunar landing and takeoff), and serving as the primary source of navigation data during planned and unexpected communications outages.
+PGNCS also checked ground data.

 The lunar module had a third means of navigation, the abort guidance system (AGS), built by TRW.
-This was to be used in the event of failure of PGNCS.
-The AGS could be used to take off from the Moon, and to rendezvous with the Command Module, but not for landing.
+This was to be used in the event of a PGNCS failure.
+The AGS could be used to take off from the Moon and to rendezvous with the Command Module, but not for landing.
 During Apollo 13, after the most critical burn near the Moon, the AGS was used in place of PGNCS because it required less electrical power and cooling water.